BigBoiDave/open-hey/README.md

 An open source social network made with NodeJS & Express.

-Developed by the [Development Den](https://github.com/Development-Den) group.
+Developed by the [Nerda Unite](https://github.com/Nerds-Unite) group.